nevesnunes/refugees-statistics/README.txt

 python -m SimpleHTTPServer 8888

-Afterwards, just navigate to the main folder to run the index.html file
+Afterwards, just navigate to the main folder to run the index.html file.

+The project was tested in a recent version of Google Chrome.